About CAPABLE

 The lowest part of our atmosphere, the troposphere, contains many elements that sustain life on Earth.
 However, over time, humans have added chemicals and gases to the atmosphere that have caused damage to living species, including humans.
 These gases are also known as pollutants, and they can occur in many forms.
 Because taking time-resolved, surface measurements from space is a relatively new endeavor, the Chemistry and Physics Atmospheric Boundary Layer Experiment (CAPABLE) was created to monitor and observe those pollutants in the troposphere.

 Instruments at the CAPABLE site are measuring pollutants such as ozone, nitrogen dioxide, carbon monoxide, sulfur dioxide and particulate matter.
 The data collected by these instruments help assess the relationship between high-temporal resolution measurements from space and continuous in-situ surface observations of criteria pollutants.
-Scientists plan to use the data collected at the CAPABLE site for future satellite mission, such as the Geostationary Coastal and Air Pollution Events (GEO-CAPE) mission, which will allow scientists to identify the sources and movement of tropospheric pollution over the country.
+Scientists are using the data collected at the CAPABLE site with satellite missions, such as the Tropospheric Emissions: Monitoring of Pollution (TEMPO) mission, which will allow scientists to identify the sources and movement of tropospheric pollution over the country.

 CAPABLE Site Coordinates: